 Sometimes, it is the system files that might impact the device drivers in the computer.
 This problem can be fixed as well by running Windows repair programs like DISM or SFC.

 To run SFC: Open Command prompt> (if in safe mode, the option will be under ‘advanced options’ in the list)> type ‘sfc/scannow’>hit enter. (this will replace any damaged file or driver that might cause any of the associated errors.)
-If the problem sustains, the next step is to perform DISM for restoring the health of the user’s device.
+If the problem sustains, the next step is to perform DISM to restore the health of the user’s device.

 To run DISM: Open Command prompt> type the following commands chronologically>Exe/Online/Cleanup-image/Scanhealth>Exe/Online/Cleanup-image/Restorehealth.